London: WikiLeaks founder Julian Assange says he`s being forced into penning an autobiography to keep his organization from going under.

 New York publishing house Alfred A. Knopf confirmed Monday that it had struck a deal with the 39-year-old Australian to bring out his autobiography, whose publication date has yet to be determined.

-Assange, speaking to a daily, said the deal would bring in more than $1 million, with $800,000 from Knopf and another 325,000 pounds ($500,000) from U.K. publisher Canongate.
+Assange, speaking to The Sunday Times, said the deal would bring in more than $1 million, with $800,000 from Knopf and another 325,000 pounds ($500,000) from U.K. publisher Canongate.
 But he said he only agreed to it because he was under financial pressure.

 "I don`t want to write this book, but I have to," he said.
 "I have already spent 200,000 pounds for legal costs and I need to defend myself and to keep WikiLeaks afloat."